Hinds Community College

-Hinds Community College is a public community college with its main campus in Raymond, Mississippi and branches in Jackson, Pearl, Utica, and Vicksburg.
-The Hinds Community College District includes Hinds County, Claiborne County, part of Copiah County, Rankin County, and Warren County.
+Hinds Community College is a public community college with its main campus in Raymond, Mississippi, United States and branches in Jackson, Pearl, Utica, and Vicksburg.

+The Hinds Community College District includes the counties of Hinds, Claiborne, Copiah, Rankin, and Warren.
 With an enrollment of over 12,000 students at six campuses, it is the largest community college in Mississippi.

 Academics

 The college currently provides academic college-level courses for the first two years of four-year degree programs that must be completed at senior colleges or universities.
 It also provides two-year technical degree programs, post-secondary career (formerly called "vocational") programs, secondary (high-school) career education, and short-term training and continuing education.